 What isn’t gifting

-- selling or reducing your assets to meet normal costs such as a fridge, a holiday or home improvements
+- sell or reducing your assets to meet normal costs such as a fridge, a holiday or home improvements

 - paying for services, such as lawn mowing